PIK-LPJmL/lpjmlkit/paper.md

 We would like to thank Pascal Führlich and Jan Philipp Dietrich for providing access to PIK Research Software Engineering resources and additional support during the development process.
-Special thanks also go to Werner von Bloh for implementing new features into LPJmL to enable the development of lpjmlkit, such as writing meta files.
+Special thanks go to Werner von Bloh for implementing new features into LPJmL to enable the development of lpjmlkit, such as writing meta files.
+We would also like to thank the Earth4All project for the support that made this development possible.
 Further thanks go to Susanne Rolinski and Marie Hemmen who supported the project along the way.